 Australian energy giant Woodside has completed the merger with BHP’s oil and gas portfolio, creating what it says is the largest energy company listed on the Australian Securities Exchange (ASX) and establishing a top 10 global independent energy firm.

-Woodside revealed on Wednesday that it has completed the merger with BHP, which was originally announced in August 2021 when the two players disclosed a merger commitment deed, followed by the signing of a binding share sale agreement (SSA) in November 2021.
+Woodside revealed on Wednesday that it had completed the merger with BHP.
+The merger was originally announced in August 2021 when the two players disclosed a merger commitment deed, followed by the signing of a binding share sale agreement (SSA) in November 2021.
 The merger completion comes less than two weeks after Woodside’s shareholders approved the merger of BHP’s petroleum business portfolio with Woodside.